 The retail industry is evolving rapidly.
 The way that consumers shop is changing.
 The line between online and offline is blurring and more retailers are adopting a data first strategy, helping to understand how their customers are behaving and ensuring that they can match the right person the best product.

 Retail data analytics is the new normal.
 The brands that have access to high-quality data, and know how to use it, are the ones that will deliver unprecedented value to their customers.
-Let’s look at how big data can be used in retail to gain a powerful competitive advantage in a highly competitive space.
+Let’s look at how big data can be used in retail analytics to gain a powerful competitive advantage in a highly competitive space.

 Complete understanding of customers